-.5 Elective English, Soc Studies, or Fine Art credit Grades 11-12 Course #4026, 4027
+.5 Elective English or Soc Studies credit Grades 11-12 Course #4026, 4027

 A student can choose to take one or more of these classes.
 Section A does not have to be taken in order to take Section B. Interdisciplinary Humanities are a series of classes that integrate the literature, art, music, history, religion, and philosophy of Western civilization.
 (NCAA)